memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

 }
 ```

-But hopefullt, the example conveys the general idea how this type of trace can be useful for root causing this class of bug!
+Although contrived, I hope the example conveys the general idea how this type of trace can be useful for root causing this class of bug!

 ## Postmortem Analysis